ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/index.md

 Tarkemmat ohjeet harjoitustyöhön löytyvät [täällä](/harjoitustyo).
 Kurssimateriaali löytyy [täältä](/materiaali).

-(Sergey Ichtchenko has kindly translated [the course material into English](https://pixelsergey.github.io/) for students in the English-language BSc program.
-However, please note that officially this course is given only in Finnish.
-The translation is not actively maintained and _should not be relied upon as the sole source of information_ - for example, deadline dates are incorrect.
-In case of any discrepancies, the Finnish version takes precedence.)
+_If you are in the English-language BSc program and would like to take this course but cannot read Finnish, please contact the teacher._

 ## Kirjoitusvirheitä